-1 in 10 children in Singapore are dyslexic, but not all of them receive the specialised help that they require, in order to read and write proficiently.
+1 in 10 children in Singapore has dyslexia, but not all of them receive the specialised help that they require, in order to read and write proficiently.
 Alvin Soh specialises in finding optimal learning pathways for dyslexic children.
-He has made breakthroughs with children with different forms of dyslexia.
+Providing private Dyslexia tutoring services in Singapore, he has made breakthroughs with children with different forms of learning difficulties.
 His secret?
 Embrace every child’s uniqueness.
 Nurture them with patience and understanding.
-Dyslexic learners find it challenging to read and hear syllables, words and language the same way most people do, which is why he helps them break down the sounds and letters in ways that they can understand and remember.
+Dyslexic learners find it challenging to read and identify word sounds and rhythm the same way most people do, which is why he helps them break down the sounds and letters in ways that they understand and remember.
 When our children find a style of learning that they enjoy, they will reveal their unique talents and we adults might even learn a thing or two from them.

 Not many dyslexic learners achieve breakthroughs in reading and writing easily.
-The Dyslexic Association of Singapore currently has a long waiting list of dyslexic learners applying for Dyslexia-specialised tutors.
 If a lot of time goes by and a dyslexic child is still unable to find an optimal learning pathway, that child might feel frustrated and fall behind his or her syllabus.

-If your child struggles with regular reading and writing lessons in school, consider signing him or her up for our specialised classes, which are customised to the needs of different learners and help them overcome their reading and writing difficulties.
+If your child struggles with regular reading and writing lessons in school, sign him or her up for our private dyslexia tuition services, which are customised to the needs of different learners and help them overcome their reading and writing difficulties.

-Alvin first gets to know each child in order to carefully evaluate his or her current level of literacy.
+Alvin first gets to know each child in order to carefully evaluate learner’s current level of literacy.

 Unlike group lessons, your child gets the undivided attention, pace by learner’s individual speed, relief off peer pressure, tailor made lesson plans .